 From a purely cosmetic standpoint, black tires are also much easier to keep looking clean, which also makes them desirable over natural white rubber tires.
-Interestingly, in modern times, white wall tires or fully white tires are sometimes thought as more luxurious, particularly on classic cars.
+However, in modern times, white wall tires or fully white tires are sometimes thought as more luxurious, particularly on classic cars.
 However, when fully black tires first came out, they were considered the more desirable tire for their prestige and tended to only be found on high end luxury cars.

 Carbon black itself is simply nearly pure elemental carbon in colloidal particle form.
 It is classically made by simply charring any organic material.
 Examples of this are Ivory Black, made by charring ivory or bones, and Lamp Black, made from the soot of oil lamps.
 Carbon black for industrial use today is typically produced as Furnace Black and Thermal Black.
 Furnace Black is produced using heavy aromatic oils.
 Thermal Black is produced using natural gas, generally methane, injected into a very hot furnace where, in the absence of much air, carbon black and hydrogen are produced.